-The first time was looking to take in a view while running and tripping over a cow pat – true story!
+The first time I fell over while running off road was looking at a beautiful view while running and tripping over a cow pat – true story!
 Luckily I did not land in said cowpat.
 Lesson – stop to admire the view, don’t carry on running while looking at it.
 Better still, stop and get a photo of it to admire later too.
+Funnily enough, this wasn’t the last time I committed this error!
+Only the other day I fell while pondering why there were cows in a field that is usually full of donkeys!
+I still have a scar on my knee to remind me of that first fall.

-The second time was a night run – foot got caught in a bramble and down I went.
+I have also taken a couple of stumbles during night runs too – the first time my foot got caught in a bramble and down I went.
 Got up, brushed off the mud and carried on.
 I was fairly new too head torch running, I think it was my second time.
 The hazards of running on slippy paths at night time.

 What happened next was the assessment stage.
 I hadn’t had time to prepare myself for the inevitable landing as it happened so quick but very quickly I had to work out what was going on: